 Do you have any questions about the ferry trip to Naxos?
 Have you been island hopping around the Cyclades islands and have any tips that could help others plan their itinerary?
 Please leave a comment below, and have a great trip!

-Dave is a travel writer currently based in Greece In addition to writing this travel blog post about ferries from Paros to Naxos, he's created hundred's more travel guides.
+Dave is a travel writer currently based in Greece In addition to writing this travel blog post about taking the Paros to Naxos ferry, he's created hundred's more travel guides.
 Follow Dave on social media for travel inspiration from Greece and beyond: